At Mikamar Dog Training Center,

 Music and dogs have been my whole life, and I have been blessed to have two professional careers–vocalist and dog trainer.
-My husband Mike and I met when I auditioned for his wedding band.
 I have shared my voice, my love of music, and my love of dogs with just about everyone I have met.
 I retired from singing to focus more of my time on Mikamar.

 My favorite type of dog training is agility.
 There is an incredible feeling of joy when my best buddy and I are running or playing together.
 When we connect and communicate just right, and add the rush of running full speed in sync, it is simply amazing!

-Originally from Long Island, in 2004 my husband and I discovered our beautiful location here in Florida and built our home and a full size outdoor canine sports complex, where we teach and hold a variety of events and offer public education on dog behavior.
-We have also mentored students from colleges and public school.
-In 2016, we added a 40’ x 50’ covered arena to use during rainy days.
+Originally from Long Island, in 2004 I discovered this beautiful location here in Florida and built our home and a full size outdoor canine sports complex, where we teach and hold a variety of events and offer public education on dog behavior.
+I have also mentored students from colleges and public school.
+In 2016, I added a 40’ x 50’ covered arena to use during rainy days.

 As a professional dog trainer, I believe in training with leadership, understanding, and respect for our best friends.
 I have found that it is more than just about positive training.
 I believe in spreading a message of a positive attitude …training is FUN and rewarding here!
-We are also earth friendly and believe in the use of purely natural products wherever possible, so we research and try them out for ourselves.
-We look to get inspired and to inspire others.
+I look to get inspired and to inspire others.